 "For a true goddess bath, I add flowers by cutting away the stems and placing the petals in the tub," says Greta Fitz, founder of fragrance company Ascention.
 You can do this with fresh flowers or get. pack of dried flowers to keep on hand.
 Wellcn Botanical Flowers Kit ($20) includes French lavender, jasmine green tea, chrysanthemum, and rose buds and petals.

-3. Eucalyptus and Tea Tree Oil
+3. Eucalyptus and tea tree oil

 "Rosemary eases stress, increases circulation, decreases inflammation, boosts mood, and helps to increase focus and concentrate," says Pink.
 "Add a few sprigs to your bath and couple it with the same deep breathing exercises [as above] to deepen breathing and help to boost lung health.”

-6. Cinnamon sticks
+7. Cinnamon sticks

-10. Epsom salt
+11. Epsom salt

 "For inflamed skin, Epsom salt has long been used," says Dr. Zeichner.
 "This magnesium-based salt has anti-inflammatory properties and can soothe the skin."
 Try this pack of three Epsom salt blends ($27).
 One is eucalyptus spearmint, one is lavender, and the other is rosemary mint.